What is abandonment, and where does it derive from?

 4. Take a step back

-Dedramatize situations that you imagine to be negative.
+Dedramatize situations that you imagine being negative.
 You need to ask yourself the right questions, such as ‘Is it really so bad if this relationship ends?’ or ‘Can I really not live without my partner?’.

 The editor’s opinion – This is heavy baggage to carry